Comparison inequalities and fastest-mixing Markov chains: Fastest-mixing monotone birth-and-death chains. Fastest-mixing monotone birth-and-death chains

-The next theorem is the main result of the subsection and is an immediate corollary of Theorems \ref{T:BDvsRW} and \ref{T:RWvsunif}.

-\begt Among the fastest-mixing monotone birth-and-death chains~\eqref{fastpi} with initial state~$0$ and log-concave stationary pmf~$\pi$, the uniform chain is slowest to mix in separation. \ent

-\begr How fast \emph{does} an ergodic monotone birth-and-death chain mix in separation?
-We have addressed this question in general in \refP{P:dual} and in the last sentence of \refE{E:pvsq}.
-The biased random walk~\eqref{rw} is treated in some detail in \cite[Section XVI.3]{MR37:3604}.
-We note:
+The next theorem is the main result of the subsection and is an immediate corollary of Theorems~\ref{TBDvsRW} and~\ref{TRWvsunif}. \begin{theorem} Among the fastest-mixing monotone birth-and-death chains (\ref{fastpi}) with initial state $0$ and log-concave stationary p.m.f. $\pi$, the uniform chain is slowest to mix in separation.\vadjust{\goodbreak} \end{theorem} \begin{Remark} How fast \textit{does} an ergodic monotone birth-and-death chain mix in separation?
+We have addressed this question in general in Proposition~\ref{Pdual} and in the last sentence of Example~\ref{Epvsq}.
+The biased random walk (\ref{rw}) is treated in some detail in~\cite{MR373604}, Section XVI.3.
+We note: (a) The eigenvalues, listed in decreasing order, are $1$ and